The World's Only Test Security Blog

 The short answer is yes.
 Online exams can detect cheating.
 Authentication procedures, web monitoring, data forensics, and proctoring (just to name a few) make it hard for examinees to get away with cheating.

-It’s likely you already know (and bemoan the fact) that cheating on tests is a very real problem.
+If you're a testing program, it’s likely you already know (and bemoan the fact) that cheating on tests is a very real problem.
 (Just Google it and you will find thousands of videos, websites, blogs, and forums discussing ways to cheat).
 It’s likely you’re thinking that cheating on online exams is perhaps even easier and more widespread than in-person exams.
 Let’s start with a few facts about cheating on online tests: